NYPL-Simplified/Simplified-iOS/README.md

 ```
 The `scripts` directory contains a number of other scripts to build dependencies more granularly and also to build/archive/test the app from the command line.
 These scripts are the same used by our CI system.
 All these scripts must be run from the root of the Simplified-iOS repo, not from the `scripts` directory.

-## Building for Readium 2 Integration
+# Building for Readium 2 Integration

-Before working on R2 integration, make sure you can build the app without R2.
-Follow the steps listed above for building the app with DRM.
+Before working on R2 integration, make sure you can build the app by following the steps listed above.

 For working on integrating R2 into SimplyE, first clone the following frameworks as siblings of `Simplified-iOS` on the file system:
 ```bash